Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/deploy-embedded-agents.md

 Axway Central CLI and Amplify platform connectivity are required to configure the agent.

-1. Configure the agent from any machine that has access to the Amplify platform (<https://platform.axway.com>) and a graphical environment (optional).
-2. Once the configuration is complete, the agent configuration must be copied to a Docker machine so that the Docker runner will find them.

 ## Embedded agent configuration machine pre-requisites

 * Any machine (Windows / Linux / Mac) where: